hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 label-empty-padding = 1
 ```

+#### Audio Volume Control

-- to show the audio volume level.
-You can also control this by scrolling on top of it.
+This module displays the audio volume level and allows you to control it by scrolling over it:

 ```ini
 [module/pulseaudio]